viethaa/intro-to-python/Day 03/README.md

 `*` *Variables and If Else statements are fundamental building blocks in Python Code*

 - `Variables 🪣` store data, while `if-else statements ⚖️` help make decisions based on conditions.
-- Understanding these concepts will allow you programs in Python.
+- Understanding these concepts will allow you program in Python.

 <br>